SyncfusionExamples/load-appointments-on-demand-via-web-services-in-wpf-scheduler/README.md

-# Load appointments On-Demand via web services in WPF Scheduler (SfScheduler)
+# Load appointments in On-demand via web services in WPF Scheduler

-The Syncfusion WPF scheduler control dispense provides all the common scheduling functionalities that creates and manages day to day business and personal events.
+Syncfusion WPF scheduler control provides all the common scheduling functionalities to create and manages day to day business and personal appointments.
 When we develop WPF application, some of the most prevalent requirements are the ability to reduce loading time and system resource conservation.
+WPF scheduler has built-in UI virtualization for better loading and view navigation performance.
+But it won’t enough when you are dealing with millions of events ranging for multiple years.
+Here comes the data virtualization (on-demand loading) where you can provide data to scheduler for date range alone instead of loading data ranges for multiple years.

-In this blog we are going to discuss about loading appointments on demand via web services in the WPF Scheduler control, which improves application performance and includes the ability to access data from web services.
+In this blog we are going to discuss about loading appointments in on-demand via web services in WPF Scheduler control, which improves application loading performance due to fetching data.
 If you are new to the SfScheduler control, please read the Getting Started article in the scheduler documentation before proceeding.

-## Creating a model class ##

-Create a model class SchedulerAppointment that contains the similar data structure in Web API service containing the appointment subject, time and other related information.

-    /// <summary>
-    /// Represents custom appointment properties.
-    /// </summary>
-    public class Event
-    {
-        /// <summary>
-        /// Gets or sets the subject of the appointment.
-        /// </summary>
-        public string Subject { get; set; }

-        /// <summary>
-        /// Gets or sets the id of the appointment.
-        /// </summary>
-        public string Id { get; set; }

-        /// <summary>
-        /// Gets or sets the start time of the appointment.
-        /// </summary>
-        public DateTime StartTime { get; set; }

-        /// <summary>
-        /// Gets or sets the end time of the appointment.
-        /// </summary>
-        public DateTime EndTime { get; set; }

-        /// <summary>
-        /// Gets or sets teh value that indicates whether the appointment is all day.
-        /// </summary>
-        public bool AllDay { get; set; }

-        /// <summary>
-        /// Gets or sets the recurrence rule of the appointment.
-        /// </summary>
-        public string RecurrenceRule { get; set; }

-        /// <summary>
-        /// Gets or sets the background color of the appointment.
-        /// </summary>
-        public Brush Color { get; set; }
-    }

 ## Creating a web API service ##